jamiefolsom/arbotopia/_posts/2019-05-20-recording-the-last-spring-walks.md

 Male American Redstart

-We watched a pair of Tree Swallows collecting nesting material and carrying it into a nestbox:
+We watched a pair of Tree Swallows collecting nesting material and carrying it into a nest box:

 ![](/images/P1020560.jpg)